When Chatbots Replace Therapists: The Promises and Perils of AI in Mental Health

 Big Questions

 • How do we decide if these tools are truly helpful?
-In this series, we’ll explore scientific research, surveys, and my own professional experience as a qualified and accredited psychotherapist and AI user.
+In this article series, we’ll explore scientific research, surveys, the stories of real AI users, and my own professional experience as a qualified and accredited psychotherapist (and cautious AI user!).

-• Finally: is there anything that makes human therapists, mentors, or coaches indispensable, even when they’re harder to access, and sometimes harder to face, than AI?
+• Finally: is there anything that makes human therapists, mentors, or coaches indispensable compared to AI, even when real people are harder to access, more expensive, less available, and often imperfect?
 Can AI replace therapists?
+Is AI better?!

 What to Expect